KPMG internship, Vietnam

 KPMG will provide the successful interns with a mentoring supervisor and meaningful work.
 Placements are being offered in the following teams:

-• The Special Situations Group sits within the Deal Advisory Group and provides performance improvement solutions to clients to improve cash flow, profitability and the balance sheets.
+• The Special Situations Group provides performance improvement solutions to clients to improve cash flow, profitability and the balance sheets.

 The Strategy Group

-• The Strategy Group provides new perspective on how to design and implement strategies for today's market.
+• The Strategy Group provides new perspectives on how to design and implement strategies for today's market.
+The group provides strategic advice on financial, business and operating models to corporate, public sector, and private equity clients.

 All work interns will be expected to undertake will be carried out in English.